Feedback and Co-Design

 - There is a strong desire to see outdoor entertainment areas, community gardens and sporting facilities and other shared spaces provided for community use.

-As the project moves into the design and development application phase of progressing the development, the University and its partners will continue to engage with the Launceston community, taking on the specific suggestions received throughout this co-design process, to ensure:
+As the project moves into the design and development application phase, the University and its partners will continue to engage with the Launceston community, taking on the specific suggestions received throughout this co-design process, to ensure:

 - That the precinct is designed to maximise community access and involvement